Cryptosaurus/VDF_cryptanalysis_code/attack_simul/README.md

 The code requires clang 16 (with support for arbitrary precision integers).

-When run for the first time, it will precompute a set of primes and some associated data, used in the algorthm.
+When run for the first time, it will precompute a set of primes and some associated data, used in the algorithm.

-The are two versions of the code: smooth-ref.c is a relatively direct implementation, while smooth-opt.c uses precomputed tables to compute modular reductions and inverses faster.
+The are two versions of the code: rational-ref.c is a relatively direct implementation, while rational-opt.c uses aditional precomputed tables to compute modular reductions and inverses faster.